 Rehabilitation after disturbance to agricultural land is managed by the Conservation of Agricultural Resources Act (Act 43 of 1983) (CARA).
 A consent in terms of CARA is required for the cultivation of virgin land.
 Cultivation is defined in CARA as "any act by means of which the topsoil is disturbed mechanically".
 The purpose of this consent for the cultivation of virgin land is to ensure that only land that is suitable as arable land is cultivated.
 Therefore, despite the above definition of cultivation, disturbance to the topsoil that results from the construction of a renewable energy facility and its associated infrastructure does not constitute cultivation as it is understood in CARA.
 This has been corroborated by Anneliza Collett (Acting Scientific Manager: Natural Resources Inventories and Assessments in the Directorate: Land and Soil Management of the Department of Agriculture, Land Reform and Rural Development (DALRRD)).
-The construction and operation of the facility will therefore not require consent from the Department of Agriculture, Land Reform and Rural Development for the Department of Agriculture, Land Reform and Rural Development for the Department of Agriculture, Land Reform and Rural Development for the Department of Agriculture, Land Reform and Rural Development for the Department of Agriculture, Land Reform and Rural Development for the Department of Agriculture, Land Reform and Rural Development for CARA.
+The construction and operation of the facility will therefore not require consent from the Department of Agriculture, Land Reform and Rural Development for the Department of Agriculture, Land Reform the require consent from the Department of Agriculture, Land Reform and Rural Development for the Department of Agriculture, Land Reform and Rural Development in terms of CARA.